Three

 before consumption and the longer the better.

-ORIGIN: The only substance other than grapes traditionally added to
+ORIGIN: Other than grapes, the only substance traditionally added to

-make wine is sulfur, which prevents the wine from oxidizing (spoiling).
+make wine is sulfur, which prevents oxidation (spoilage).

 In the traditional application of sulfur, experience was often more

-of a factor than science and excess frequently left wines stinking
+of a factor than science and excess application frequently left wines stinking

 of sulfur dioxide (burnt match), hydrogen sulfide (rotten egg), or